T. M. Turner: Early years in Staunton

 Thomas Memory Turner was born on July 17, 1847, in Middletown, Virginia to A. J. Turner and Kate Aby, and moved to Staunton with them in the mid to late 1850s.

 Civil War

 Turner served in the Confederacy for much of the American Civil War.
 His father A. J. was a band leader in the Stonewall Brigade Band in the Stonewall Brigade.
-Thomas Memory was a musician alongside his father in the 5th Virginia Infantry from April 1 to August 22, 1862, playing the cornet.
+Thomas Memory was a musician alongside his father in the 5th Virginia Infantry from April 1 to August 22, 1862, playing the B♭ cornet.
 He was later in the 14th Virginia Cavalry band, enlisting at Brandy Station on August 1, 1863.
 He was taken prisoner and paroled on April 30, 1865, in Winchester, at the age of 17.

 Stonewall Brigade Band

 The Stonewall Brigade Band was reorganized in 1869 with Turner as assistant leader and his father as leader.

 First marriage

 Turner married Kate Grimes of Maryland, daughter of Dr. Gassaway Sellman Grimes, on February 28, 1872, in Warren County, Virginia.
 They were married by Rev. Amasa Converse, the man who married Edgar Allan Poe and Virginia Eliza Clemm Poe.
 A daughter, Susan Dorsey Turner, was born there in 1874.
 Turner instructed the Charlestown Cornet Band in 1874 and 1875.
+They adopted the name the Mechanics Silver Cornet Band.